-Isn't it amazing how many different markings and colors Pomeranian comes in?
-Some appear more often than others, while others are quite rare and unusual.
+Isn’t it amazing how many different markings and colors Pomeranian comes in?
+Some appear more often than others, while others are rare and unusual.

 Pomeranians are dignified small dogs that will keep you young at heart with a little attitude.
-The diverse markings and colors of the Pomeranians are just one reason why these little guys are so popular among households.
+The diverse markings and colors of the Pomeranians are just one reason these little guys are so popular among households.

 Read on to discover more about these rarest colorings available with this breed.

-What are Standard Pomeranian Colors?
+What are Pomeranian Standard Colors?

 Pomeranians can come in 18 different coat colors and several patterns and markings.
 According to AKC Breed Standard, Pomeranian colors are